nkon/rc-rs/README.md

 rc>
 ```

-* `rc` simmilar to `bc`, which is a famous command line caluclator.
+* `rc` similar to `bc`, which is a famous command line calculator.
-* `rc` is designed for schientific/engineering caluclation.
+* `rc` is designed for scientific/engineering calculation.
 * `rc` runs on terminal on Windows/Linux/Mac/Raspberry Pi.
-* `rc` is an example of imprementation of parser written by rust.
+* `rc` is an example of implementation of parser written by rust.

 ## Features